Your browser does not support JavaScript! Skip to main content

 • FAQs

-We provide a comprehensive range of tools, services and training that lets you address CAST-32A objectives including analyzing your software’s timing behavior in the context of interference caused by contention on shared hardware resources.
+The solution includes a comprehensive range of products and services that lets you address airworthiness objectives including analyzing your software’s timing behavior in the context of interference caused by contention on shared hardware resources.

 characterize and quantify interference